 This simple pasta of broccoli, anchovies & garlic is the perfect weeknight supper and is way more delicious than it sounds.

-One of the highlights of this strange and wonderful virtual place is the interesting and inspirational people I have met.
-Some of these people I have not yet met in the physical sense, and many I cant wait to.
+One of the highlights of this strange and wonderful virtual place called Twitter is the interesting and inspirational people I have met.
+Some of these people I have not yet met in the physical sense, and many I can’t wait to.

 There are a lot of foodies on my list and one of them that I have enjoyed over the years, been lucky enough to sit at a dinner table with, and someone who is very open to sharing is @bigbigjoe1.

-He comes from a family of passionate food journalists, is a self-taught home-cook with a massive cookbook collection, and is not only well-read but used to write a monthly column for the Rapport.
-This was a part-time thing for him because he has another full and all-encompassing professional career.
+He comes from a family of passionate food journalists, is a self-taught home cook with a massive cookbook collection, and is not only well-read but used to write a monthly column for the Rapport.
+This was a part-time thing for him because he had another full and all-encompassing professional career.

 He talks a bit about his earlier food inspiration: